 From 1981 to 1985, Dr. Larimore practiced in the small town of Bryson City in the rural Smoky Mountains of North Carolina.

-Dr. Larimore is Board Certified and re-certified (four times) by the American Board of Family Medicine and has been awarded the Certificate of Added Qualification in Sports Medicine by the ABFM.
+Dr. Larimore is Board Certified and re-certified (five times) by the American Board of Family Medicine (ABFM) and has been awarded the Certificate of Added Qualification in Sports Medicine by the ABFM.